codamadtrek/DataMoq/README.md

 # DataMock

-DataMock helps you unit test complex SQL code by allowing you to mock SQL views, functions, and procedures.
+DataMock helps you unit test complex SQL code by allowing you to mock SQL tables, views, functions, and procedures.
 Mocks are specified in code using a a fluent API over Linq 2 SQL.
 At runtime mocks are created in the database by droping the existing object, and creating a new object with the same name that satisfies the constraints of the mock.